 - Career-long commitment to continuing legal and professional education evidenced by attendance at more than 110 seminars, averaging six per year for personal legal development.

 - Active membership and participation in professional associations.

-Brigid, a Trained Mediator, is an approved Association for Conflict Resolution, (formerly Academy of Family Mediators) trainer for mediators.
-She is also trained in the Collaborative Method, Arbitration and is versed in resolving family disputes in a variety of manners.
+Brigid, a Trained Mediator, is an approved trainer for mediators with the Association for Conflict Resolution, (formerly Academy of Family Mediators).
+She is also trained in the Collaborative Method of Arbitration and is versed in resolving family disputes in a variety of manners.

-A 1984 graduate of John Marshall Law School, Brigid is a Member of DuPage County Bar Association, DuPage Women Association of Lawyers, the Illinois State Bar Association and the National Speakers Association.
+A 1984 graduate of John Marshall Law School, Brigid is a Member of the DuPage County Bar Association, the DuPage Women Association of Lawyers, the Illinois State Bar Association and the National Speakers Association.
 She serves on the Board of the Celtic Lawyers and the Lawyers Assistance Program.
-In 2001 she was appointed as a Hearing Officer at The Attorney Registration Disciplinary Commission and subsequently became a Hearing Chair for the Commission.
-Since 1991 she has served as an Arbitration Judge for the DuPage County Arbitration Center and was “Chair” qualified in 1992.
+In 2001, she was appointed as a Hearing Officer at The Attorney Registration Disciplinary Commission and subsequently became a Hearing Chair for the Commission.
+Since 1991 she has served as an Arbitration Judge for the DuPage County Arbitration Center and was Chair-qualified in 1992.